 Building a Comprehensive Risk Mitigation Strategy

-As it relates to shopping for insurance coverage and mitigating risk, we recommend working with an independent agency.
+Regarding shopping for insurance coverage and mitigating risk, we recommend working with an independent agency.
 As independents, these firms are given a more comprehensive range of carriers to quote and can often reduce your policy premiums.
-Pricing and costs do fluctuate from year-to-year and from provider-to-provider, so we recommend shopping out your coverage at least once a year.
+However, pricing and costs fluctuate from year-to-year and from provider to provider, so we recommend shopping out your coverage at least once a year.

 Have More Questions?